jamulussoftware/jamuluswebsite/wiki/en/en-Server-Linux.md

 * _Jamulus user [Grigory](https://sourceforge.net/u/cidnurg/profile/) maintains a **[Docker image for Jamulus](https://hub.docker.com/r/grundic/jamulus)** which you can use._

+### Use the official Debian/Ubuntu headless .deb files

+If you're on amd64 Debian/Ubuntu, you may try the compiled .deb packages from GitHub Actions:

+1. Download the `jamulus_headless_latest_ubuntu_amd64.deb` file from the Jamulus [GitHub release page](https://github.com/jamulussoftware/jamulus/releases/tag/latest)
+1. Update apt: `sudo apt update`
+1. Install the package: `sudo apt install /path/to/jamulus_headless_latest_ubuntu_amd64.deb`
+1. Enable the headless server via systemd: `sudo systemctl enable jamulus-headless`

+You should now be running a private server!

+**Note:** To configure the server, you can add command line flags to the file `/lib/systemd/system/jamulus-headless.service` e.g. make this a public server.
+Have a look at the [CLI page](Command-Line-Options).

 ### Compile sources, create a user